 |2||Green pellets remain undisturbed during the process||Entire process takes place in three equipments namely travelling grate, rotary kiln and circular cooler hence pellets transfer takes place.|

 |3||Grate cars moves at the same speed in the drying, induration and cooling zones.
-Any disturbance in one zone affects the other zones||Independent control of the three zones hence have better operational flexibility|
+Any disturbance in one zone affects the other zones||Independent control of the three zones hence the process has better operational flexibility|

-|4||Fines generation is negligible since there is no transfer of materials||Since material transfer takes place at several places hence higher generation of fines|
+|4||Fines generation is negligible since there is no transfer of materials||Since material transfer takes place at several places hence there is higher generation of fines|

-|5||There is no strength requirement of intermediate product||Before transfer to the Kiln the green pellets are to be sufficiently hardened|
+|5||There is no strength requirement of intermediate product||Before transfer to the kiln, the green pellets are to be sufficiently hardened|

 |7||Higher specific energy consumption||Lower specific energy consumption|

 |8||Lesser maintenance||Higher maintenance|

 |9||Lower dust generation||Higher dust generation|

 |11||Suited both for hematite and magnetite ores||Process is more suited for magnetite ores..|

 A comparison of temperature distribution during the two processes is shown in Fig. 4